od-b/one-dark-orange/README.md

 }
 ```

+## Notes

+__The theme is a work in progress, and subject to minor changes.__
+The current screenshots are from v.0.0.2, and may not reflect the exact color scheme.
+See the [changelog](https://github.com/od-b/one-dark-orange/blob/main/CHANGELOG.md) for details.
+To be clear, there will not be major changes to the look, but rather minor adjustments to syntax/token highlighting.
+To avoid any changes, uncheck 'auto-update' and/or install a different version.

 ---

-Request, question or feedback?
-Please open an issue on [github](https://github.com/od-b/one-dark-orange/issues/new).
+_Request, question or feedback?
+Please open an issue on [github](https://github.com/od-b/one-dark-orange/issues/new)._